Arithmetic sums and products of infinite multiple zeta-star values: Introduction

 In 1946, Hall \cite{h} proved that any real number can be expressed as the sum of real numbers whose fractional parts have continued fraction partial quotients bounded by 4, and any number greater than 1 can be expressed as the product of real numbers with the same property.
 That is, He adopted the idea of the Cantor set to process step by step the partial quotients $ u_1, u_2, \ldots $ of continued fractions, thereby obtaining the target set $F(4)$.
 Combining this with the conditions under which sumsets of Cantor sets form an interval, he arrived at the conclusion.
 In Section 3, we partially describe this ingenious technique.

-Furthermore, in 1971, Cusick \cite{cus} extended Hall's result.
-He proved that via the alternating order structure of continued fractions.
+Furthermore, in 1971, Cusick \cite{cus} proved that via the alternating order structure of continued fractions.
 Moreover, this is optimal in a certain sense.
 For $k \geq 3$, neither the set $G(k)$ of numbers whose partial quotients are at least $k$, nor the other set whose partial quotients are at least 2 but bounded above, can cover $ \mathbb{R} $ when summed with itself.